This section contains everything you need to know to apply for a CIRA grant.

 Important: system emails

-- Review your daily digest quarantine reports for emails from the system that have been quarantined.
+- Review your junk mail or spam to check for emails from the application system that may have been caught.

 Data entry tips: